Staff Profile

 Newcastle upon Tyne NE1 7RU

 In 2018 I organised the 24th annual conference of the Friedrich Nietzsche Society on the topic of "Nietzsche and the Politics of Difference", held at Newcastle University, 20-21 September 2018; and in 2022 I organised the annual conference of the Society for European Philosophy at Newcastle University, 17-19 August 2022.
 A theme for it was 'European Philosophy/World Philosophies'.
 I also organised a one-day workshop on Autofiction 31/8/2022) with colleagues from different departments within Newcastle University, as well as colleagues from around the UK.
+In 2023 I organised the annual conference of SWIP UK, with the conference theme of 'Interdisciplinarity' at Newcastle University (31/8-1/9), which drew an international audience from across the globe.

-I joined Newcastle University in 2016, but had previously taught at Manchester Metropolitan University, the University of Dundee, as well as in Turkey, and the US.
+I joined Newcastle University in 2016, but had previously taught at Manchester Metropolitan University, the University of Dundee, as well as in Turkey and the US.

 I am a Fellow of the Higher Education Academy.